IonicaBizauKitchen/packages-by-user/README.md

 > Since npm doesn't publish any docs for interacting with their API, the best you can do is read through their website repo and try to reverse engineer it.

-This module is a simple command-line interfacing for dumping a user's entire package repertoire into a big JSON file.
-Each package object in the resultant array contains all the metadata provided by npm's skimdb registry.
+This module is a command-line interface for piping a user's entire package repertoire to stdout as a JSON array.
+Each package object in the array contains all the metadata provided by npm's skimdb registry.

 ## Usage

 ```sh
 npm i -g packages-by-user